WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 This process will take a few hours, so plan accordingly.

-Since this method offer the most flexibility for working with alignments, AlignmentProcessor was wrtien with this output format in mind and no further formatting is required.
+Since this method offer the most flexibility for working with alignments, AlignmentProcessor was written with this output format in mind and no further formatting is required.

 #-------------------------------
 # 2. Running AlignmentProcessor
 #-------------------------------

-AlignmentProcessor is designed to convert the file into a useable format and run the substitutions quickly, so everything can be run with one command.
+AlignmentProcessor is designed to convert the file into a usable format and run the substitutions quickly, so everything can be run with one command.
 Each script can be run individually if necessary (each script's function and options will be discussed later).
 The input order for AlignmentProcessor's